MicrosoftDocs/win32/desktop-src/TaskSchd/idlesettings-waittimeout.md

 ---
 title: IdleSettings.WaitTimeout property
-description: For scripting, gets or sets a value that indicates the amount of time that the Task Scheduler will wait for an idle condition to occur. ms.assetid: '1be1c62b-bab0-41f8-9f64-e778aba4891f'
+description: For scripting, gets or sets a value that indicates the amount of time that the Task Scheduler will wait for an idle condition to occur. ms.assetid: 1be1c62b-bab0-41f8-9f64-e778aba4891f
+keywords:
+- WaitTimeout property Task Scheduler
-keywords: ["WaitTimeout property Task Scheduler", "WaitTimeout property Task Scheduler , IdleSettings object", "IdleSettings object Task Scheduler , WaitTimeout property"]
+- WaitTimeout property Task Scheduler , IdleSettings object
+- IdleSettings object Task Scheduler , WaitTimeout property
 topic_type:
 - apiref
 api_name: